Szarlej, Kuyavian-Pomeranian Voivodeship

-Szarlej is a hamlet in Kuyavian-Pomeranian Voivodeship, Poland located in the Gmina Kruszwica, Inowrocław County.
+Szarlej (/pl/) is a hamlet in Kuyavian-Pomeranian Voivodeship, Poland located in the Gmina Kruszwica, Inowrocław County.
 In March 2011, it was inhabited by 256 people.

 History

 In the 14th century, Szarlej was an important settlement in the Duchy of Gniewkowo.
 In 1343, as the previous capital of the state, Gniewkowo, got burned down during the Polish–Teutonic War, Szarlej became the seat of the duke, and therefore, de facto capital of the state.